Sex offender in custody days after motor home pursuit

-LOS ANGELES (AP) — A paroled sex offender has been captured, two days after he escaped police following an hours-long chase on Southern California freeways in a motor home with his two young children inside.
+LOS ANGELES (AP) — A paroled sex offender was taken into custody two days after he led police on an hours-long chase through Southern California in a motor home with his two young children inside, sheriff’s officials said Thursday.

-Los Angeles County sheriff’s spokeswoman Nicole Nishida tells The Associated Press that Stephen Houk was taken into custody Thursday afternoon in Barstow.
+Stephen Houk, 46, was taken into custody Thursday afternoon in Barstow, Los Angeles County sheriff’s spokeswoman Nicole Nishida told The Associated Press.

-Houk led police on a chase Tuesday afternoon in Los Angeles after sheriff’s deputies tried to talk to him about a report that he’d threatened his wife.
+Houk, who was on parole for felony sodomy in Oregon, led police on a chase in a motor home Tuesday afternoon after Los Angeles sheriff’s deputies tried to talk to him about a report that he had threatened his wife.

+Police followed him from narrow surface streets in Hollywood more than 100 miles (161 kilometers) north to the agricultural heartland of California.

 Most Read Nation & World Stories